 - Documentation that the damage was caused by the applicator's use of a pesticide:

-- The documentation above
+• the documentation above

-- The report of the state agency investigation
+• the report of the state agency investigation

-- Documentation of the amount of the damage
+6. Documentation of the amount of the damage

-- Estimates of past yields and yields of unaffected fields are useful in estimating crop damage.
+• Estimates of past yields and yields of unaffected fields are useful in estimating crop damage.

-- Keep records of visits to doctors, time missed from work, medication, etc. for health-related injuries.
+• Keep records of visits to doctors, time missed from work, medication, etc. for health-related injuries.
 If the attorney

-- Keep track of the costs of determining the damage.
+• Keep track of the costs of determining the damage.

-9. Tell us what happened.
+9. Tell us what happened

-Beyond Pesticides/NCAMP monitors the effectiveness of state and federal enforcement programs, so we will know the real risks associated with pesticides.
+Beyond Pesticides monitors the effectiveness of state and federal enforcement programs, so we will know the real risks associated with pesticides.
 Please tell us what happened and how well the state agency and EPA responded.